ccoquide/OrbitaalBuild/README.md

 # OrbitaalBuild

 This repository contains Python and Bash scripts used for generating the ORBITAAL dataset, available at [Zenodo](https://zenodo.org/records/12581515).
-Interested users can construct a smaller version of this dataset, covering the period from January 3, 2009, to June 9, 2010, using the two Bash scripts provided: `./raw_data/build.sh` and `./build.sh`.
+Interested users can construct a smaller version of this dataset, covering the period from January 3, 2009, to November 6, 2010, using the two Bash scripts provided: `./raw_data/build.sh` and `./build.sh`.

 ## Operating System and Python Requirements